Society-Level Medals, Awards and Fellowships

-The category of Honorary International Fellow of ASTMH formally recognizes up to five individuals who have made eminent contributions to a particular aspect of tropical medicine or hygiene.
+ASTMH Distinguished International Fellow formally recognizes up to eight individuals who have made eminent contributions to a particular aspect of tropical medicine or hygiene.
+The candidates will be well-established in their careers.
 Nominations are limited to non-U.S. citizens.
-The individuals recognized by the Council as meeting this exceptional standard are publicly acknowledged at the Annual Meeting.
+The individuals recognized by the ASTMH Board as meeting this exceptional standard are publicly acknowledged at the Annual Meeting.

 Young Investigator Award

 To recognize the work of young investigators and to encourage developing scientists to pursue careers in various aspects of tropical disease research.

 The Alan J. Magill Fellowship was created by the ASTMH Board in partnership with the Bill & Melinda Gates Foundation to honor the life, example and legacy of Alan J. Magill, MD, FASTMH.

 Recognizes excellence in clinically-oriented research presented by a student (within six months of completing undergraduate or master's level training, including medical undergraduate degrees) or person in graduate medical training at the Annual Meeting.

 To encourage trainees to explore new parasitological systems, gain hands-on skills in working with parasites and their hosts and obtain advances knowledge in cutting-edge research topics and technologies.